Edmund Bourke (1761–1821)

-Count Edmund Bourke, also Edmond or Edmound Burke (November 2, 1761 in St. Croix - August 12, 1821 in Vichy, France) was a Danish diplomat who negotiated and signed the Treaty of Kiel.
+Count Edmund Bourke, also Edmond or Edmound Burke (2 November 1761 in St. Croix, Danish West Indies - 12 August 1821 in Vichy, France) was a Danish diplomat who negotiated and signed the Treaty of Kiel.

 Early life and family

 Edmund Bourke was born in Danish-ruled St. Croix, where his father, Theobald Bourke, was a plantation owner and later judge.
 Theobald Bourke originally came from Ireland but obtained Danish citizenship in 1779.

 Career

 Edmund Bourke inherited a considerable fortune from his father and pursued a career as a Danish diplomat.
-In 1789 he became chargé d'affaires to Poland and from 1790-1792 was envoy to Poland, where he won the goodwill of King Stanislaus, who made him a knight of the Order of the White Eagle.
+In 1789 he became chargé d'affaires to Poland and from 1790 to 1792 he was envoy to Poland, where he won the goodwill of King Stanislaus, who made him a knight of the Order of the White Eagle.
 In 1792 Bourke was sent as an envoy to the Kingdom of Naples, in 1797 to Stockholm and in 1801 to Spain, and he resided in Madrid for several years.
 In appreciation of his work, Bourke was made a Chamberlain in 1793 and in 1811 was awarded the Grand Cross of the Order of the Dannebrog.

 In January 1814 Bourke negotiated the Treaty of Kiel with Sweden and England.
 Bourke showed skill and determination despite Denmark's poor negotiating position, having been on the losing side before switching to the Allied side after the Battle of Leipzig.
 Under the treaty the United Kingdom returned all occupied Danish possessions other than the island of Heligoland, and the Danish king ceded Norway to the Kingdom of Sweden.
 On 8 February Russia was added to the peace treaty at Hanover.